dvucsd/cse15l-lab-reports/labreport1.md

 depending on which operating system you have (MacOS, Windows, etc).
 When installed, open the Visual Studio Code app and you should see something like this:

-*You may have a different menu screen.*
+_You may have a different menu screen._
 ---
 **Remotely Connecting**

 If you are on Windows, you will need to install git at [Git for Windows](https://gitforwindows.org/).

-Open a terminal in VSCode using Ctrl + ` (Command + ` for Mac users), or by using the Terminal tab.
+Open a terminal in VSCode using 'Ctrl + `' (Command + ` for Mac users), or by using the Terminal tab.

 Run this command, replacing the zz with the letters in your account for this course.

 `ssh cs15lwi23zz@ieng6.ucsd.edu`

-Since it’s your first time logging in, you may get a message like this:
+_Since it’s your first time logging in, you may get a message like this:_
 ---
 **Trying some commands**
 Here are some commands for you to play around with: